timfischbach/R-Lib32/README.md

+# ARCHIVED AND MERGED WITH R-LIB8266 TO R-LIBESP: https://github.com/timfischbach/R-LibESP
 # R-Lib32
 A library for easy HTTP OTA updates with 3 sources (stable, beta, dev) and WIFI connection for the ESP32.